streamlit/streamlit/docs/core_mechanics.md

 ## Redrawing/replacing elements in an app

-All of Streamlit's drawing commands (with the exception of `st.write`) return an object that can be used to update/redraw that element:
+All of Streamlit's drawing commands (with the exception of `st.write` and interactive widgets) return an object that can be used to update/redraw that
+element:

 ```python
 my_element = st.text('Hey there')